RockitBootcamp/Phoenix/Projects/PHP Products v1/README.md

 Your project must include the following:

 ### Files

-- header.php
+- `header.php`
-  - included on each page and consists of a 'logo' that reads 'Business Site' and links to navigate between pages
-- footer.php
+- `footer.php`
-  - included on each page and consists of a copyright sign followed by '2015'
-- index.php
+- `index.php`
-  - this is the home page with the welcome message and browse products link
-- contact.php
+- `contact.php`
-  - consists of contact information of the business (name, phone number, and email can be ficticious)
+  - Just make up basic contact info
-- browse.php
+- `browse.php`
-  - Three product links: Mac, Ubuntu, Windows
+  - Three product links: "Mac", "Ubuntu", "Windows"
-  - Do not use `<br>` tags
-  - Each link will have a GET variable indicating its product ID (1, 2, 3).
+  - Each product link will have an `id` variable indicating its ID (1, 2, 3).
-    - the ID variable will be passed to the `product` page when clicked.
+    - the ID variable will be passed to the `view.php` page via `GET` request.
     - Use 1 for Mac, 2 for Ubuntu, and 3 for Windows.
-- view.php
+- `product.php`
-  - Use `if` and `if-else` statements to determine which product was clicked.
+  - Use `if` and `else-if` statements to determine which product was clicked.
   - An output should be displayed to show the name of the product clicked.
   - You also need to include a statement to handle any product ID other than 1, 2, 3.
 For example, if the user were to enter "0" or "4" or "123", a message should be output to read something like "Your entry is not valid, please try again."
-- css/styles.css
+- `css/styles.css`
   - Use the graphic design provided to accomplish the HTML & CSS.
-- images/background.png
+- `images/background.png`
   - taken from http://subtlepatterns.com

 ### Tips

-All pages are PHP pages, but the ones that have logic should have its PHP logic at the top of the page, then echos down in the HTML.
-For example:
+While sometimes a file might only hold HTML even though it's extension is `.php`, many times your PHP files will have logical sections to them.
+For good "separation of concerns", it's best to place the main PHP logic at the top (and away from) the HTML.
+Then the PHP can create variables to place into the HTML:

 ```php
 <?php